dai-araujo/dai-araujo/README.md

   🔭 I’m currently learning Application Development and Web Development. <br>
   ☕ I enjoy exploring new technologies and creating software solutions. <br>
   🎓 Studying computer programming to improve my skills. <br>
-  💼 Focused on mobile and front-end web development.
+  💼 Focused on mobile and front-end web development. <br>
+  🌱 Always learning and exploring new frameworks, libraries, and tools.
 </p>

 ---